 - Take a look in Google Analytics.
 Are your mobile and desktop conversion rates comparable?

-Sixty percent (60%) of all online searches are made using a mobile device, so don’t miss a single opportunity to turn your mobile organic traffic into mobile sales.
+In 2021, the mobile commerce share of total ecommerce was 72.9%.
+So, don’t miss a single opportunity and turn your mobile organic traffic into mobile sales.

 8. Add copy to ecommerce category pages

 Product pages capture predominantly long-tail traffic: the searches have high specificity and intent, but can be relatively low in volume.
 Your home page captures traffic for the broadest searches, attracting a higher volume of shoppers with lower purchase intent overall.

 Your ecommerce category pages are the Goldilocks pages.
 They’re specific enough to be intent-focused, but broad enough to attract a large volume of new shoppers through non-branded keywords.
 The keywords that match the relevancy of category pages can be the strongest keywords in your arsenal — if you optimize each page in full.
 Add gripping, helpful, keyword-rich copy to each category page to maximize their chances of ranking for these high-priority keywords.

 9. Make your product pages shine

 Because some of your lowest-funnel organic traffic will head straight to your product pages, so invest in ecommerce conversion rate optimization.
 Show each product from multiple angles.
 Offer videos of the product in use.
 Feature beautiful graphics that set the scene: who uses your product?
 What does their lifestyle look like?
 What ideals do they embody?